 Moving forward, I think upcoming tier-1 data like the German Zew, BOE MPC meeting minutes, and FOMC meeting minutes will dictate the fate of most major currencies.

 I think I made a good call on shorting EUR/USD last week.
 You’d think that I would’ve changed my mind by now, but I’m actually still bearish on the pair.
 In this silly, barista girl’s own opinion, concerns about growth will continue to weigh heavily on the euro this week.

 I’m not going to sell right away though.
 I’m going to be patient and wait for a test of the trend line resistance somewhere between the 38.2%-61.8% Fibonacci retracement levels.

-My analysis on GBP/USD is similar to EUR/USD.
-I believe it has more room to fall since price is below both the 100 and 200 SMAs.
+My analysis of GBP/USD is similar to EUR/USD.
+I believe it has more room to fall since the price is below both the 100 and 200 SMAs.
 Just like in EUR/USD, I’m going to wait for price to retrace before jumping in on a short trade.

 Do you agree with my analysis?
 Let me know your thoughts on them, as well as any other trade setups you spot on the majors.

 This content is strictly for informational purposes only and does not constitute as investment advice.
 Trading any financial market involves risk.
 Please read our Risk Disclosure to make sure you understand the risks involved.